rule

 Text 26

+Bathing regularly there, doing japa and reciting mantras for the sake of the Supreme Reality, they performed great austerities that freed them from all impurity in their heart.

 Bathing regularly there doing japa and reciting mantras for the Transcendence, they performed great austerities which indeed purified them from all the dirt within.

-Bathing regularly there doing japa and reciting mantra's for the Transcendence they performed great austerities which indeed purified them of all the dirt within.
 (Vedabase)

 Text 27-28

-For months drinking water and eating air only, they used this mantra in their worship of the Master of all Mantras: 'Our obeisances unto Lord Nârâyana, the Great Soul residing eternally in the purest of goodness, the great swanlike personality upon whom we meditate.' [om namo nârâyanâya purushâya mahâtmane vis'uddha-sattva-dhishnyâya mahâ-hamsâya dhîmahi'].
+For months drinking water and eating air only, they used this mantra to worship the Master of all Mantras: 'Our obeisances unto Lord Nârâyana, the Great Soul residing eternally in pure goodness, the great swanlike personality upon whom we meditate [om namo nârâyanâya purushâya mahâtmane vis'uddha-sattva-dhishnyâya mahâ-hamsâya dhîmahi'].'

 Text 29